NCSU-Libraries/bdap/README.md

 # bdap
 Docker files for born digital processing

-## Instructions
+## Docker instructions
-1. Install Docker Desktop
+1. Make sure Docker Desktop is installed and running
 2. Make directory for files
 3. Download files into that directory
 4. Open Dockerfile and add your user name and ID